eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 |DomainParticipants| to identify each other) is managed by one or several server DomainParticipants (left figure), as
 opposed to simple discovery (right figure), where metatraffic is exchanged using a message broadcast mechanism like an IP multicast protocol.
-A `Discovery-Server <https://eprosima-discovery-server.readthedocs.io/en/latest/index.html>`_ tool is available to ease Discovery Server setup and testing.
+The :ref:`fastdds discovery <cli_discovery>` command of the :ref:`Fast DDS CLI <ffastddscli_cli>`, which ships with Fast DDS, is available to ease Discovery Server setup and testing.

 .. note::